syncfusion-content/javascript-docs/js/api/ejDiagram.md

 <ts name = "ej.datavisualization.Diagram.BPMNGateways"/>

 Sets the type of the BPMN Gateway.
-Applicable, if the node is a bpmn gateway.
+Applicable, if the node is a BPMN gateway.

 <table class="props">
     <thead>